Skip to main content

 Doctor and patient speaking in a n exam room, bordered with images of WATCHMAN and FARAPULSE devices.

-Alleviate your patients’ AFib symptoms and reduce the risk of stroke in a single procedure.
+Alleviate your patients’ AFib symptoms and reduce the risk of stroke in one procedural setting.

 A dual approach to patient care

-Performing an AFib ablation and implanting a WATCHMAN Left Atrial Appendage Closure (LAAC) Device in a single procedural event offers a comprehensive solution for addressing atrial fibrillation (AFib) progression, rhythm control, and stroke risk reduction.
-This approach not only enhances patient satisfaction by alleviating concerns associated with AFib but also allows patients to avoid multiple procedures and potentially discontinue oral anticoagulation therapy earlier.
+Performing an AFib ablation and implanting a WATCHMAN Left Atrial Appendage Closure (LAAC) Device in a single procedural setting offers a comprehensive solution for addressing atrial fibrillation (AFib) progression, rhythm control, and stroke risk reduction.
+Performing these procedures concomitantly, also known as the FARAWATCH™ approach, not only enhances patient satisfaction by alleviating concerns associated with AFib but also allows patients to avoid multiple procedures and potentially discontinue oral anticoagulation therapy earlier.

 Comparing ablation vs. LAAC treatment options